 - Potential conflicts arising from the possession of confidential information.

 - Miscellaneous and unremunerated interests: This includes other interests which do not fall clearly within any of the above categories, for example, membership of, or work for, other bodies such as charities, which could possibly influence a board member’s position.

-At each board meeting and sub-committee meetings (such as audit and risk committee and renumeration committee) a copy of all declared interests of board members will be made available.
+At each board meeting and sub-committee meetings (audit, risk and assurance committee and remuneration committee) a copy of all declared interests of board members will be made available.

-Declarations of interest and actions arising from any declarations will be formally recorded within all Board meeting and sub-committee (such as audit and risk committee and renumeration committee) minutes.
+Declarations of interest and actions arising from any declarations will be formally recorded within all board meeting and sub-committee (audit, risk and assurance committee and remuneration committee) minutes.